-- If you're a non-citizen, the government may communicate your arrest to the U.S. Immigration and Customs Enforcement, which could affect your immigration status and even result in your deportation.
+- If you're an undocumented immigrant, the government may communicate your arrest to the U.S. Immigration and Customs Enforcement, which could affect your immigration status and even result in your deportation.

 - California law prohibits most private employers from asking about arrests that did not result in a conviction.
 However, if you apply for a job in law enforcement, in another state, or with the federal government, you may be asked about arrests as well as convictions.